stridsmaskinerna/QA-Platform-Frontend/README.md

 - Global CSS vars are found in global.css in the src-folder

 ## Formatting
-- We use prettier in this project for code formatting.
-The vs-code extension "prettier - code formatter" is needed to adhere to the rules in .prettierrc.json in the src-folder.
+- We use [Prettier](https://prettier.io/) in this project for code formatting.
+The vs-code extension "prettier - code formatter" is needed to adhere to the rules in .prettierrc.json in the root folder.